 I have been through an extraordinary number of keyboards over the years from bargain basement models with the bare minimum of features to expensive ergonomic models, the features of which I often found more of a hindrance than a help.
 That was back in the days when I owned, and primarily used, a windows PC.
 My one ‘keyboard consistency’ was the wired aluminium model attached to my 2007 Mac mini, a keyboard that proved supremely durable with an excellent typing feel and plenty of handy one-touch functions via its function keys.
 When I finally ditched the PC and with it the Windows OS in favour of an all Mac setup, a 2014 Retina MacBook Pro and its internal keyboard took over.

 Fast forward to today when a couple of years down the line, a 2015 MacBook Pro sits at my desk, though with an external keyboard positioned to its side.
-I find this a much easier arrangement as the Mac is out of the way of the inevitable drink spillage, and the smaller keyboard can be easily pushed aside when the desk space is required, something that was virtually impossible with the Mac owing to the cables connected to either side.
+I find this a much easier arrangement as the Mac is out of the way of the occasional tea spillage, and the smaller keyboard can be easily pushed aside when the desk space is required, something that was virtually impossible with the Mac owing to the cables connected to either side.
 I’d been using the faithful wired keyboard until it randomly stopped working during a typing session a couple of weeks ago.
-I can only assume one of the aforementioned spillages finally got the better of it.
 A wash and thorough dry did nothing to bring it back from the dead and as excessive wear was causing keys to randomly fall off when typing, a replacement was in order.

-I immediately knew I wanted an Apple keyboard.
-I am used to the typing feel and love the design, but most of all the integration of the keyboard function keys within MacOS is makes them a joy to use.
-Thankfully my need for a replacement keyboard coincided with Apple’s release of the Magic Keyboard with Numeric Keypad, essentially a wireless version of my previous model though with the updated design and switches of the smaller Magic keyboard, the successor of the wireless keyboard introduced in 2007.
+I wanted an Apple keyboard.
+I am used to the typing feel and love the design, but most of all the integration of the keyboard function keys within MacOS makes them a joy to use.
+My need for a replacement keyboard coincided with Apple’s release of the Magic Keyboard with Numeric Keypad, essentially a wireless version of my previous model though with the updated design and switches of the smaller Magic keyboard.

 The magic keyboard isn’t dissimilar in design to previous models, with white keys on an angled silver aluminium slab, finished with a glossy plastic base and non slip robber feet.
-The typing angle is shallower than previous designs though still remarkably comfortable, and the keyboard is slightly though not significantly smaller than previous generations.
+The typing angle is shallower than previous designs though still remarkably comfortable, and the keyboard is slightly smaller than previous generations; shorter in length than the full size wired model, and shallower in depth than the previous generation wireless model owing to removal of the battery compartment.
 The layout is much the same with six neat rows of keys spanning the keyboard’s length, though the distance between the keys has been reduced and the arrow and function keys enlarged.

 On the back is an antenna bar, a lightning port and a power switch.
-Connecting the keyboard to a Mac with the included lightning cable instantly pairs it, avoiding the need to mess with Bluetooth settings.
-Pairing it with an iOS device is relatively straight forward too.
-If no device is connected, the keyboard will quietly sit awaiting a pairing request.
-Sadly unlike other keyboard models the Magic keyboard supports only 1 simultaneous device, and cannot switch between a number of connected devices – a Mac, an iPhone and iPad, for example.
-Apple does not mention compatibility with iOS devices, the box stating only that the Magic Keyboard requires a Bluetooth-enabled Mac with OS X 10.11 El Capitan.
+Connecting the keyboard to a Mac with the included lightning cable instantly pairs it to the machine, avoiding the need to do so manually.
+In the vent that the keyboard is unable to locate a previously paired device it will enter pairing mode, at which point it can be paired with an iOS device.
+The Magic keyboard supports only 1 simultaneous device, and cannot switch between a number of connected devices – a Mac, an iPhone and iPad, for example.
+Apple does not mention compatibility with iOS devices, the box stating only that the Magic Keyboard requires a Bluetooth-enabled Mac with at least OS X 10.11 El Capitan.

 Typing feel is decent, though it does take some getting used to.
-The Magic Keyboard uses a traditional scissor switch mechanism though with significantly reduced key travel, somewhere between the keyboard of my MacBook Pro and that of Apple’s 12” MacBook ultrabook, which uses a different mechanism entirely.
+The Magic Keyboard uses a scissor switch mechanism though with significantly reduced key travel, somewhere between the keyboard of a 2015 MacBook Pro and that of Apple’s 12” MacBook ultrabook.
 The keyboard is quiet particularly if you’re a light-handed touch typist, and while the lack of travel does take some getting used to, the keys are springy and responsive enough that extremely fast typing is possible with minimal error.